burcakotlu/GLANET/docs/source/tutorial.rst

 	For the user given input file, Input Format has to be selected accordingly.

 	* *dbSNP IDs*
-		-  Sample input data for dbSNP IDs can be reached at
+		-  Sample input data for *dbSNP IDs* can be reached at
 		| ~path/to/GLANET Folder/Data/demo_input_data/CVD_rsIDs_Mediation.txt,
-		-  Input Format must be selected as dbSNP IDs.
+		-  Input Format must be selected as *dbSNP IDs*.

 	* *BED*
-		-  Sample input data for BED can be reached at
+		-  Sample input data for *BED* can be reached at
 		| ~path/to/GLANET Folder/Data/demo_input_data/
 		| CVD_Mediation_0BasedStart_EndExclusive_GRCh37_p13_coordinates.bed,
-		-  Input Format must be selected as BED.
+		-  Input Format must be selected as *BED*.

 	* *GFF3*
-		-  Sample input data  can be reached at
+		-  Sample input data for *GFF3* can be reached at
 		| ~path/to/GLANET Folder/Data/demo_input_data/
 		| CVD_Mediation_0Based_Start_End_GRCh37_p13_coordinates.gff3,
-		-  Input Format must be selected as GFF3.
+		-  Input Format must be selected as *GFF3*.

 	* *1-based coordinates (End Inclusive)*
-		-  Sample input data  can be reached at
+		-  Sample input data for *1-based coordinates (End Inclusive)* can be reached at
 		| ~path/to/GLANET Folder/Data/demo_input_data/
 		| OCD_GWAS_SNPs_chrNumber_1Based_GRCh37_p13_Coordinates.txt,
-		-  Input Format must be selected as 1-based coordinates (End Inclusive).
+		-  Input Format must be selected as *1-based coordinates (End Inclusive)*.

 	* *0-based coordinates (End Inclusive)*
-		-  Sample input data  can be reached at
+		-  Sample input data for *0-based coordinates (End Inclusive)* can be reached at
 		| ~path/to/GLANET Folder/Data/demo_input_data/
 		| test_interval_data_K562_Usf2_0based_GRCh37_p13_Coordinates.txt,
-		-  Input Format must be selected as 0-based coordinates (End Inclusive).
+		-  Input Format must be selected as *0-based coordinates (End Inclusive)*.